OrenX6/OrenX6/README.md

 # 💫 About Me:
-📚 I'm currently a final year student of Applied Math<br>💪 Strong Background In statistics, probability, Data Analysis and Programming. <br>🎯 Highly motivated with a passion for problem-solving and discovering new insights.<br> 💡 Highly Creative with strong research and analytical skills.<br>👔 I'm looking for a role where I can grow and learn from other experienced team members.<br><br>📚 Interests: Traveling, Restaurants, Video games, Drawing.
+📚 I'm currently a final year student of Applied Math<br>💪 Strong Background In statistics, probability, Data Analysis and Programming. <br>🎯 Highly motivated with a passion for problem-solving and discovering new insights.<br> 💡 Highly Creative with strong research and analytical skills.<br>👔 I'm looking for a role where I can grow and learn from other experienced team members.<br><br> 🎨  Interests: Traveling, Restaurants, Video games, Drawing.

 ## 🌐 Socials: